ironboy/hak-minimal-api-and-react-example/README-AI-CHAT-INTEGRATION.md

 # AI Chat Integration Documentation

-This document describes the AI chat functionality that was integrated from the `ai-api-playground` folder into the main .NET backend and React frontend.

 ## Overview

 The AI chat functionality allows users to interact with an AI assistant (Devstral Small 2) through a chat interface.
 The backend proxies requests to the Nodehill AI API while prepending a customizable system prompt.